 El Majahual is centrally located; therefore, there are different ways to get there.

 Furthermore, there are bus routes available from nearby cities that will get you to this beach.
-However, I am not going to give you bus routes or cost per trip as they might change.
+However, I am not going to give you bus routes or the cost per trip as they might change.
 If you plan to take the bus, ask anyone local, about what your options are.

 If this is your first time at El Majahual or El Salvador for that matter, I highly recommend you book a shuttle to get you there.

-To sum up, El Majahual beach, is a top touristic destination for Salvadorans who want a family-oriented relaxing atmosphere, at a low cost.
+To sum up, El Majahual beach is a top touristic destination for Salvadorans who want a family-oriented relaxing atmosphere, at a low cost.
 Furthermore, everyone is welcome to this beach, it doesn’t matter if you are a local or foreigner.